Songs Without Words

 Featuring: Anthony Fesmire, guitar; David Lockeretz, bass; David Oromaner, drums; Kelly Corbin, tenor sax; Reed Gratz, piano

 Dr. Anthony Fesmire is a versatile guitarist, composer, and music educator based in southern California.
-He is the founder of the Jazz Studies program and Director of Instrumental Music at College of the Desert in Palm Desert, California.
-An Associate Professor of Music, he directs the Jazz Band, Jazz Combos, and Jazz Guitar Ensembles and teaches applied jazz guitar and the full sequence of music theory courses in addition to overseeing the instrumental applied music program.
+He is a Professor of Music, Chair of the Arts and Media Programs, and founder of the Jazz Studies program at College of the Desert in Palm Desert, California where he directs the Jazz Band, Jazz Combos, and Jazz Guitar Ensembles, teaches jazz guitar and the full sequence of music theory courses, and coordinates the instrumental music major program.
 He holds a Bachelor of Music degree from Berklee College of Music and a Master of Music degree from the University of Southern California, both in guitar performance.
 He received his Doctor of Arts degree in music education and music theory from the University of Northern Colorado.
 He has additional training in Kodaly methodology, Orff Schulwerk, and Suzuki guitar.
-Prior to joining the faculty at College of the Desert, Dr. Fesmire coordinated the music education program at Ohio Wesleyan University, teaching upper division music methods courses and supervising student teachers at all levels K-12 in instrumental, choral, and elementary general music areas.
-Other college teaching experience includes the directing of jazz ensembles and the teaching of music education courses at the University of Northern Colorado and additional work at Aims Community College and the University of La Verne.
+Prior to joining the faculty at College of the Desert, Dr. Fesmire coordinated the music education program at Ohio Wesleyan University where he taught upper division music methods courses and supervised student teachers at all levels K-12 in instrumental, choral, and elementary general music.
+Other college teaching experience includes work at the University of Northern Colorado, Aims Community College, and the University of La Verne.

-Dr. Fesmire is a guitarist with extensive performance experience including an appearance at the International Association of Jazz Educators Convention and the release of two CDs: Songs Without Words, featuring Hiroyuki Harada on bass, Takehiko Murikami on keyboards, and Chris Yeoman on drums; and Sunless City with his current band Outside Pedestrian, featuring David Lockeretz on bass, David Kontesz on drums, Matt Zebley on saxophone, and Joe Bagg on Hammond B-3.
-Outside Pedestrian's current album, entitled Reclaimed, features David Lockeretz on bass, David Oromaner on drums, Kelly Corbin on saxophone, and Reed Gratz on piano.
+Dr. Fesmire is a guitarist with extensive performance experience including an appearance at the International Association of Jazz Educators Convention and the release of three albums: Songs Without Words, featuring Hiroyuki Harada on bass, Takehiko Murikami on keyboards, and Chris Yeoman on drums; Sunless City with his current band Outside Pedestrian, featuring David Lockeretz on bass, David Kontesz on drums, Matt Zebley on saxophone, and Joe Bagg on Hammond B-3; and Outside Pedestrian's latest album, Reclaimed, featuring David Lockeretz on bass, David Oromaner on drums, Kelly Corbin on saxophone, and Reed Gratz on piano.
 He draws influence from an eclectic group of performers and composers including Pat Metheny, John Scofield, John Petrucci, Joe Diorio, Eric Clapton, Joe Satriani, Stravinsky, Ellington, Brahms, Miles Davis, John Coltranne, Bartok, among many others.
 He has studied privately with Joe Diorio, John Pisano, Jon Finn, and Bret Willmott.

 As a composer, Dr. Fesmire’s work is inseparable from his work as a guitarist.
-He draws heavily on the harmonic language of jazz including advanced modal harmony, non-functional harmony, intervalic melodic writing, and other techniques, counterpoint and other formal traditions of the common practice composers, odd and mixed meter and other advanced rhythmic concepts, and the language of modern jazz improvisation, fused with a solid grasp of jazz, rock, blues, and other contemporary styles.
+He draws heavily on the harmonic language of jazz including modal harmony, non-functional harmony, intervalic melodic writing, and other techniques, counterpoint and other formal music traditions, odd and mixed meter and other advanced rhythmic concepts, and the language of modern jazz improvisation, fused with a solid grasp of jazz, rock, blues, and other contemporary styles.